lukepighetti/docker_volume_cherrypick/README.md

 # docker_volume_cherrypick

-Testing if it's possible to cherrypick a file in a volume in Docker Compose.
+Testing if it's possible to cherrypick a file in a volume in Docker.

 ### Example